Connect with others who understand.

 Revised International Staging System

 In August 2015, the International Myeloma Working Group published the R-ISS.
-The revised system includes a genetic risk assessment using fluorescence in situ hybridization (FISH).
-It also looks at levels of lactate dehydrogenase (LDH), an enzyme that helps generate your body's energy.
+The revised system includes a genetic risk check using a test called fluorescence in situ hybridization (FISH).
+It also looks at levels of lactate dehydrogenase (LDH), an enzyme that helps your body produce energy.

-A stage 3 diagnosis of myeloma using the R-ISS requires beta-2 microglobulin levels that are equal to 5.5 milligrams per liter of serum or higher.
-Additionally, either the FISH test must show a high risk of chromosomal abnormalities or the person must have high LDH levels in their blood.
-The R-ISS does not take into consideration serum albumin when determining stage 3 multiple myeloma.
+A stage 3 diagnosis of myeloma using the R-ISS means beta-2 microglobulin levels are 5.5 milligrams per liter of serum or higher.
+Additionally, either the FISH test must show a high risk of chromosome (genetic) abnormalities or the person must have high LDH levels in their blood.

 Diagnosis of Stage 3 Multiple Myeloma

-To diagnose and determine the stage of a person’s multiple myeloma, a doctor will run blood tests to measure their levels of beta-2 microglobulin, serum albumin, and calcium in the blood.
-They will also check for low red blood cell counts (a condition known as anemia).
-Typically, the blood tests will be followed up with imaging tests, such as an X-ray, an MRI scan, or a positron emission tomography (PET) scan, which are used to view abnormalities and bone damage.
+To diagnose and determine the stage of a person’s multiple myeloma, an oncologist (cancer specialist) or other doctor will run blood tests.
+This allows them to measure levels of beta-2 microglobulin, serum albumin, and calcium in the blood.
+They’ll also check for anemia (low red blood cell counts).
+Typically, the blood tests will be followed up with imaging tests, such as an X-ray, MRI, or positron emission tomography (PET) scan.
+These are used to view abnormalities and bone damage.

 Treatment of Stage 3 Multiple Myeloma